-4.9.3 Flash utility - one ROM file only
+4.9.3 Flash utility - one BIOS ROM only

 The flash utility can be used to program both system and keyboard BIOS at the same time.
-Before flash BIOS you must make sure that AC exist.
-Or you will be forbidden to flash BIOS.

 4.9.4 Crisis Recovery

 This feature provides an opportunity for system that cannot boot up.
 With a crisis floppy diskette, the system can perform crisis recovery by using internal PS2 keyboard.